Woodlawn Avenue Row

 Woodlawn Avenue Row is a set of historic rowhouses located at Buffalo in Erie County, New York.
 It is one of a rare surviving group of speculative multi-unit frame residences designed to resemble rowhouses in the city of Buffalo.
-The set of four frame, two story rowhouses were built in 1898.
+The set of four frame, two story rowhouses was built in 1898.

 It was listed on the National Register of Historic Places in 1986.